 The battle against marijuana pests often does just as much damage to plants as the pests can, if not more.
 Some growers use poisons such as Avid and Eagle 20.
-These poisons are prohibited for use on legal marijuana crops that’ll be sold at dispensaries, because they harm consumers.
-They also harm growers and anybody else who comes in contact with them.
+These poisons are government-prohibited for use on legal marijuana crops, because they harm consumers.
+They also harm growers and anybody who comes in contact with them.

-That’s why growers are fortunate to discover Sierra Natural Science (SNS), a California horticultural product innovator with actual chemists and botanists on staff.
-For 30 years, the company has been making holistic, safe, natural, effective products that help cannabis growers and growers of food crops protect their crops.
+That’s why we were fortunate to discover Sierra Natural Science (SNS), a California horticultural product innovator with actual chemists and botanists on staff.
+For 30 years, SNS has been making holistic, safe, natural, effective products that help cannabis growers and growers of food plants protect their crops.

-SNS told me they started their family-run business with a commitment to make all-natural products that work extremely well but aren’t toxic to plants, growers or consumers.
-This foundational commitment is supplemented by their dedication to science, organically-sourced plant-produced compounds (phytochemicals), and the most modern and sanitary manufacturing processes, quality control and packaging protocols so their products stay fresh and effective longer.
+SNS told me they started their family-run business with a commitment to make all-natural products that work extremely well but aren’t toxic to plants, growers, consumers.
+Their foundational commitment is supplemented by dedication to science, organically-sourced plant-produced compounds (phytochemicals), and the most modern/sanitary manufacturing processes, quality control, and packaging protocols so their products stay fresh and effective longer.

-It isn’t enough to know that plant-derived compounds such as rosemary oil included in SNS formulas can be fractionalized to tease out components that deter spider mites, thrips and other cannabis attackers.
-You have to source organic rosemary, thyme, peppermint, alfalfa and other plant materials from the highest-quality providers, and work with them materials when they’re at their freshest.
+It isn’t enough to know that plant-derived compounds such as rosemary oil included in SNS formulas can deter spider mites, thrips and other cannabis attackers.
+SNS has to properly source and process source organic rosemary, thyme, peppermint, alfalfa and other safe compounds from the highest-quality providers, and work with the materials when they’re at their freshest.

-Their scientists explained to me that you have to have the right botanical knowledge and goals so you know which plant-derived products work best together for specific applications.
-Then you have to source organic plant materials and properly extract compounds from them.
-That’s what SNS does, and it’s the only way to ensure batch consistency, interdiction effectiveness, and shelf life.
+Their scientists explained you must have extensive botanical knowledge and product goals so you know which plant-derived products work for specific applications.
+You have to source organic plant materials and properly extract compounds from them.
+That’s what SNS does, and it’s how they ensure batch consistency, interdiction effectiveness, and shelf life.

-Before I discovered Sierra Natural Science products, I often had bad results when I used so-called natural products on my cannabis plants.
-I recall a Neem-product that was so thick it gummed up my plants leaves, interfering with their ability to transpire.
-When I used to use Azamax, the extremely oily viscosity of the product coated my expensive pH meter probe, leading to inaccurate foliar spray pH readings that harmed my plants.
+Before I discovered Sierra Natural Science products, I had bad results when I used so-called natural products on my cannabis plants.
+I recall a Neem-product so thick it gummed up my plants leaves, interfering with their ability to transpire.
+When I used to use Azamax, the extreme oily viscosity of the product wrecked my expensive pH meter bullet probe, costing me big money and leading to inaccurate foliar spray pH readings that harmed my plants.

 There are other problems with pesticides and fungicides.
 In most legalized cannabis states, state regulators generate lengthy lists of natural and chemical pesticides and fungicides that can or can’t be used on marijuana.
 The federal government also has a say in which products can be used on consumable agricultural crops.